nimeshgit/nyokacli/README.md

-A cli for nyoka
+## A cli for nyoka

-To debug/run server:
+### To debug/run server

-    Navigate to example_server in terminal
+* Navigate to example_server in terminal

-    execute "dotnet run"
+        dotnet run

-To debug/run client:
+### To debug/run client

-    Navigate to client in terminal
+* Navigate to client in terminal

-    execute "dotnet run"
+        dotnet run

-To build client to native executable (from inside the client directory):
+### To build client to native executable (from inside the client directory)

 * Linux:

 		dotnet publish -r linux-x64 -c release

-    * Mac:
+* Mac

         dotnet publish -r osx-x64 -c release

 * Windows:

-            haven't tried yet on windows
+    <i>haven't tried yet on windows</i>

 Dotnet may give an error stating that platform linker 'clang-3.9' is not found.
 In this case, install the latest clang and run "export CppCompilerAndLinker=clang" in bash, then run the publish command again.